polettix/wrapperl/README.md

     $ENV{PERL5LIB} = '/approved/lib';
     $PERL = '/approved/perl/bin/perl';

-So yes, they two setups are mostly the same, except for the `wrapperl.env` file contents that contain the environment-specific configurations.
+So yes, they two setups are mostly the same, except for the contents of the `wrapperl.env` files, each containing configurations that are environment-specific.

 Now, you are ready to run your program in either environment, just remember to execute the symbolic link to `wrapperl` instead of your